arctop/android-sdk/README.md

 # Installation

-There are two ways to add this SDK:
+To add the SDK:

-1. Clone the repository locally, and add it as a module into your Android project.
+- Clone the repository locally, and add it as a module into your Android project.
-2. Add the maven dependency to you project's build.gradle

-        dependencies {
-            implementation 'io.neuos:neuosSDK:0.1'
-        }

 # Package structure